The Subways: Beginnings (2002–2004)

-Young for Eternity (2004-2007)
+Young for Eternity (2004–2007)

 After Glastonbury, The Subways went on to play The Carling Weekend 2004 in both Reading and Leeds, and then proceeded to play their very first (self funded) tour of the UK consisting of 35 dates.

 John Peel was the first DJ to play single "1am" on National radio.

 The band signed to City Pavement & Infectious Records in late 2004.
 Their first album, Young for Eternity, which was released on 4 July 2005, was produced by Lightning Seeds frontman Ian Broudie; with their debut single "Oh Yeah" reaching number 25 in the UK Singles Chart on its release week 21 March 2005.

 The Subways appeared during the seventh episode of the third season of The O.C., "The Anger Management", performing two songs at the music venue 'the Bait Shop', "Rock & Roll Queen" and "Oh Yeah".
 The episode came to a close with "I Want to Hear What You Have Got to Say" playing.

 The band postponed touring in April 2006 because Lunn had nodules on his vocal cords.
-They played a "secret" gig in The Green Room in their home town of Welwyn Garden City on 16 June, and also as support for the Foo Fighters in Manchester at the Lancashire County Cricket Ground on 18 June (along with Eagles of Death Metal, Angels & Airwaves and The Strokes).
+They played a "secret" gig in The Green Room in their home town of Welwyn Garden City on 16 June, and also as support for the Foo Fighters in Trafford at the Lancashire County Cricket Ground on 18 June (along with Eagles of Death Metal, Angels & Airwaves and The Strokes).

 In the summer of 2006 the band travelled to North America where they made numerous appearances.
 These included opening for the co-headlining tour of Taking Back Sunday & Angels & Airwaves and performing on the talk shows, Late Show with David Letterman and Late Night with Conan O'Brien.
 On 4 August they performed at the Lollapalooza music festival, and the next day they performed at Street Scene in San Diego.
 On 7 August they appeared on The Late Late Show with Craig Ferguson.
 On 25 August they returned to Reading and Leeds Festivals, this time on the main stage.